 Roy Sansom, recorder, has performed with the Boston Symphony Orchestra, Boston Pops Orchestra, New World Symphony in Miami, BEMF Orchestra, New York City Opera and (most proudly) Emmanuel Music.
 Roy composes for the recorder, scores for films, and makes recorders at the Von Huene Workshop.

 An eloquent communicator both on and off the concert stage, pianist Russell Sherman continues to astonish critics and audiences with his grace, imagination and poetry.
-As author ofthe book Piano Pieces (2006), a compilation of vignettes and anecdotes from his experiences as pianist and teacher, he has been praised as an ingenious virtuoso and an insightful master.
+As author of the book Piano Pieces (2006), a compilation of vignettes and anecdotes from his experiences as pianist and teacher, he has been praised as an ingenious virtuoso and an insightful master.
 Mr. Sherman has performed with major orchestras internationally, and is the first American to record Beethoven’s complete piano sonatas and the five piano concertos.
 Bernard Jacobsen, in Fanfare, called the Beethoven sonatas project “a set for the ages.”
 In recital, Russell Sherman has appeared in celebrated series and at renowned festivals and venues around the world.
 Mr. Sherman is a prolific recording artist.
-Anthony Tommasini, in The New York Times (1999) praised Mr. Sherman’s 1990 recording of Liszt’s Transcendental Études, “Several impressive recordings of Liszt’s ‘Transcendental Études’ prove that these audaciously difficult works are actually playable and triumphantly pianistic.
+Anthony Tommasini, in the New York Times (1999) praised Mr. Sherman’s 1990 recording of Liszt’s Transcendental Études, “Several impressive recordings of Liszt’s ‘Transcendental Études’ prove that these audaciously difficult works are actually playable and triumphantly pianistic.
 But none make Liszt’s visionary understanding of what the piano could do more palpable and exciting than Russell Sherman’s extraordinary 1990 recording.”
 Mr. Sherman has recorded works by Gershwin, Brahms, Chopin, Schubert, Grieg, Schumann, Debussy, Bach, and additional works by Liszt.
 Mr. Sherman also performs and records work of modern and contemporary composers, among these are the complete piano works of Schoenberg as well as pieces he has commissioned from Schuller, Helps, Perle, and Shapey.
 Russell Sherman was born in New York, began piano studies at age six, and by eleven was studying with Eduard Steuermann, pupil and friend of Ferruccio Busoni and Arnold Schoenberg.
 He graduated from Columbia University at 19 with a degree in the humanities.
 He was Visiting Professor at Harvard University and is currently a Distinguished Artist-in-Residence at the New England Conservatory.
-At age 81, Sherman continues to explore, and to merit the title “a thinking man’s virtuoso
+At age 84, Sherman continues to explore, and to merit the title “a thinking man’s virtuoso.”

 Oboist Jennifer Slowik is currently principal oboe with the Boston Modern Orchestra Project (BMOP), assistant principal oboe at the Orchestra of Indian Hill, and a member of Emmanuel Music, where she was a recipient of the 2009/10 Lorraine Hunt Lieberson Fellowship.
 She has been featured in the Dame Myra Hess chamber music series in Chicago, the Phillips Collection series in Washington, DC, and as a member of the wind quintet Southspoon Winds.
 Ms. Slowikwas awarded a grant from the Midori Foundation's Outreach Program to present a series of chamber music master classes in New York public schools.
 Recent highlights include the world- and US premieres of Tod Machover's multi-media opera Death and the Powers at the Sally Garnier Theater in Monte Carlo and the Chicago Opera Theater, Opera Boston's production of Zhou Long's Pulitzer-Prize winning Madame White Snake, and composer Livia Lin's Ju for solo oboe, composed for Ms. Slovik.
 Ms. Slowik has recorded Thomas Oboe Lee's Persephone for oboe and strings as well as Lisa Bielawa's Synopsis #10: I Know This Room So Well, for solo English horn, both on the BMOP Sound label.